-Latest updates come out often with the efforts of the core developers.
+The latest updates come out often with the efforts of the core developers.
 All you have to do is grab the opportunity.
-You can only avail these facilities if you keep your site updated to its latest version.
+You can only avail of these facilities if you keep your site updated to its latest version.
 This way your site will be automatically protected from the external viruses.

 Security updates apply automatically but some major releases need to be updated manually by going to their respective pages.
 So if you don’t take out time for these updates, you might leave your site prone to attack from hackers.